 We routed pretty much direct to LAX and took a fairly shallow circle to just clip the bottom end of Greenland then over Nova Scotia Canada then approaching LA over Nevada and Las Vegas.

-We will be doing a complete Virgin Premium Economy Review so won’t go into too much detail of the service but we were pretty impressed for most of the flight as food and drink kept coming most of the flight. (apart from a 2hr period where the crew seemed to completely vanish apart from a brief pass through to off water and juice)
+We will be doing a complete Virgin Premium Economy Review so won’t go into too much detail about the service but we were pretty impressed for most of the flight as food and drink kept coming most of the flight. (apart from a 2hr period where the crew seemed to completely vanish apart from a brief pass through to off water and juice)

 The entertainment system on Virgin Atlantic is one of the best.
 There is a vast selection of the latest movies with a good few classics sprinkled in and a good selection of TV and music as well.
 While I was spoilt for choice Kate actually struggled to find anything she wanted to watch but this is a failing of the movie industry not virgin as all the latest just out the cinema releases were on offer.
-I went for a wartime double of Darkest Hour and Dunkirk, with some light relief of the Kingsmen 2 and The Hangover (a favourite).
+I went for a wartime double of Darkest Hour and Dunkirk, with some light relief of the Kingsmen 2 and The Hangover (a favorite).

 Combined with the endless food this was enough to end the flight and the last 20mins was spent watching the approach to LAX on the Cockpit view 3D world map with flight telemetry and plane geeks dream!